 Over time, millions of taxpayers have learned to count on getting a big refund.
 But in reality, that is often poor money management.

 Financially, you’d be better off not having that money withheld from your check.
-Instead, get the money upfront and park it in a savings account paying a higher rate of interest.
+Instead, get the money upfront and park it in a savings account paying a high rate of interest.

 That means your money can grow throughout the course of the year, which should result in more cash in your pocket than if you waited for a simple refund from the government later on.